-Since the new levy was announced, many people have asked themselves, “How much will I have to pay for care?”
-With such major changes in the pipeline, it’s only natural to wonder what care will cost – whether it’s for yourself or your loved ones.
+Many people are now asking themselves, “How much will I have to pay for care?” and it’s only natural to wonder what care will cost – whether it’s for yourself or your loved ones.

-To help you get to grips with the new Health and Social Care Plan, we’ve put together this explanatory post.
+To help you get to grips with the now not so new Health and Social Care Plan, we’ve put together this explanatory post.

 What is the proposed Health and Social Care Plan for?